dltj/dltj-blog/content/2025-04-11-tesla-takedown-protest-signs.md

 - Personal
 tags:
 - politics
-summary: "A running list of the protest signs I'm using on #TeslaTakedown days.
+summary: "A running list of the protest signs I'm using to protest.
 Many of them include links to PDFs that you can download to make your own."
 ---

-The {{ robustlink(href="https://www.teslatakedown.com/", versionurl="https://web.archive.org/web/20250410232846/https://www.teslatakedown.com/", versiondate="2025-04-10", title="Tesla Takedown homepage", anchor="#TeslaTakedown protests") }} have gone on long enough that it is time to make a public archive of signs.
+Formerly just {{ robustlink(href="https://www.teslatakedown.com/", versionurl="https://web.archive.org/web/20250410232846/https://www.teslatakedown.com/", versiondate="2025-04-10", title="Tesla Takedown homepage", anchor="#TeslaTakedown protest") }} signs, this post is now more general — protest signs against the growing authoritarianism that Donald Trump is trying to normalize.
-For the latest signs, I've included a link where you can download a PDF to print your own.
+For all except the two at the bottom, I've included a link where you can download a PDF to print your own.
 Please use these if you'd like; if you want to give me something in exchange, just tag me on [Mastodon](https://code4lib.social/@dltj/) or [Bluesky](https://bsky.app/profile/dltj.org/) so I know how far these have spread.

 Also, Marc Lee from {{ robustlink(href="https://freeprotestsigns.org/", versionurl="https://web.archive.org/web/20250424000611/https://freeprotestsigns.org/", versiondate="2025-04-24", title="Free Protest Signs homepage", anchor="Free Protest Signs") }} reached out on Bluesky to let me know about his website of signs.
 If you don't like something below, maybe one of his will suit your mood!

+## Respect My Authoritah! {: #respect-my-authoritah}
+{{ image(width="600", localsrc="2025/2025-06-12-respect-my-authoritah-sign.png", alt="The protest sign features a cartoon character with the body of Eric Cartman from South Park, dressed in a police uniform, and a face resembling Donald Trump.
+The character is angrily shouting.
+Next to the character, the text reads 'RESPECT MY AUTHORITAH!' in bold teal letters.
+Below, in stylized orange and yellow text, it states 'No Kings in America.'
+The design humorously critiques authority, blending pop culture with a political message.", caption="<i>Respect My Authoritah!</i> protest sign, first used on 14-Jun-2025") }}

+Of the two signs that I'm bringing to the {{ robustlink(href="https://www.nokings.org/", versionurl="https://web.archive.org/web/20250613035003/https://www.nokings.org/", versiondate="2025-06-13", title="No Kings In America homepage", anchor="#NoKingsInAmerica protest") }}, this is the snarky one.
+Trump's attitude and actions in the ICE raid protests in Los Angeles and elsewhere reminded me of Eric Cartman from South Park screaming, "{{ robustlink(href="https://www.youtube.com/watch?v=KKJprZqU_oU", versiondate="2025-06-13", title="Respect My Authority! | SOUTH PARK on YouTube", anchor="Respect My Authoritah!") }}"

+[Download](https://dltj.org/assets/attachments/Respect%20My%20Authoritah%20protest%20sign.pdf) and print your own 26" by 16" version of this sign.

+## Three Branches {: #three-branches}
+{{ image(width="600", localsrc="2025/2025-06-12-three-branches-sign.png", alt="The protest sign emphasizes the roles of the three government branches with phrases: 'Legislative: Investigate!' and 'Executive: Follow the Law!' and 'Judicial: Defend the Bench!' in blue and red lettering.
+Below, 'Three Co-Equal Branches' is displayed in a mix of blue and red.
+The background features alternating gray and white stripes, reinforcing the message of balance and cooperation among the branches.", caption="<i>Three Branches</i> protest sign, first used on 14-Jun-2025") }}

+I've had this one in my protest design document for a while, and now seems like a very good time to make it real.
+The U.S. Constitution lays out three branches of government, and right now we are seeing inaction (the legislature), abuse (the executive), and under siege (the judicial).
+We need the legislature to step up, support the judiciary, and tell the executive to knock it off.

+[Download](https://dltj.org/assets/attachments/Three%20Branches%20protest%20sign.pdf) and print your own 26" by 16" version of this sign.

 ## All of the ABOVE! {: #all-of-the-above}